Skip to content

 • COMP2710/6470: Laptop Ensemble in Semester 1 (Feb–Jun) is a course open to students in computer science, music, art, and elsewhere at ANU (the course is co-taught with MUSI2205 in the ANU School of Music).
 In this course students learn fundamental skills of music computing, including digital synthesis, algorithmic composition, and musical interface design, putting these skills to use creating a computer musical instrument, composition, or interactive media work to present in concert at the end of the course.

-• COMP2300/6300: Computer Organisation and Program Execution is ANU’s introductory computer architecture course, which I wrote and delivered from 2017–2018, and is now being delivered by Uwe Zimmer (don’t worry, it’s still the same discoboard-powered synthmaking extravaganza 😜).
-In this course students take a complex computer system (the STM32L476G discovery “disco” board) home from week 1.
-That might seem daunting—and it’s true that there’s more stuff on such a board than one can master in one semester—but students can still learn a lot about CPUs (and how programs are organised and executed) by the end of the course.
+• COMP2300/6300: Computer Organisation and Program Execution is ANU’s introductory computer architecture course, which I wrote and delivered from 2017–2018.
+In this course students take a complex computer system (the STM32L476G discovery “disco” board) home from week 1 and learn about CPUs and how programs are organised and executed.

 • COMP1720/6720: Art & Interaction in New Media is a course about learning to tell stories through interactive code art.
-It’s not just an art course, and it’s not just a “coding” course: students engage with both of those domains at the same time, and (I hope) have a lot of fun in the process.
 No previous coding or artistic experience is required: COMP1720 teaches everything from the ground up.

 I also give regular guest lectures & run workshops on various topics in my areas of expertise.
 If you’re interested in hiring me as a speaker, get in touch.